B-Salinas/github-should-have-a-blog/25/02-18-let-it-go.md

 But I forgot that I know how to swim.
 There is no longer a shore in sight anymore, but that's okay.
 I will be okay.

-What brought this on is that I made a connecton and then had a realization about how frequently I think about things that have happened to me in the past 5 years.
+What brought this on is that I made a connection and then had a realization about how frequently I think about things that have happened to me in the past 5 years.

 Then, just when I was getting somewhere, I was fired in 2021 and in 2022, back to back jobs.
 I already had little faith in myself as a whole and now my abilities as a software engineer.
 I let this manifest into being as the inability to find and keep a well-paying job.
 I worked at a restaurant as a dishwasher and cashier afterwards.
 When my lease was up, I saw no point/no hope in staying in Austin, and moved back home into my parents' house.
 I've been working at a gym since, the longest job that I've ever held down (going on 2 years in August 2025).